漢字

 喪服 mofuku mourning dress

 Old forms look like and show mulberry tree (modern 桑) acting as phonetic,¹ with two, three or even four times added.² The latter is not mouth /口 but a receptacle that here symbolizes ritual.
 This allowed 喪 to point to a word for a kind of ritual, perhaps ritual concerning deceased.
-The second meaning of lose and loss may have been derived from that (its use in that sense was most often related to war, specifically referring to soldiers fallen on the battlefield).
+Some scholars speculate that the second meaning of lose and loss may have been derived from that (its use in that sense was most often related to war, specifically referring to soldiers fallen on the battlefield).
 As time went by the scribes made the lines in 喪 quite geometrical, with first four boxes placed symmetrically (as in 噩) and later two.
 Additionally, they added escape/lose/die 亾/亡³ at the bottom to reinforce the intended meaning of 喪.⁴ However, in the development of clerical script 亾 was fused to the top part and got rendered in slanted strokes as in clothes 衣.⁵

 Mnemonic: mourn the loss of two boxes of strange clothes